Healthy Smiles for the Entire Family

 Socket preservation, also known as ridge preservation, is a form of bone grafting to minimize the effect of tooth extraction.

-We use a fake bone material to fill in the space where the extracted tooth used to be.
+We use different kinds bone material to fill in the space where the extracted tooth used to be.
+The type depends on your preference.
 Sometimes, if the bony plate on the side towards your cheek is missing, we also have to place a membrane to encourage your gum tissue to grow into the area while the bone graft heals.

 We also perform regular bone grafting and sinus lifts (LINK).
 If no socket preservation was performed at the time of extraction or if the tooth was extracted a long time ago, we might have to perform a separate bone grafting procedure to increase the width and height of your bone.
 We either use bone from your own body that we take from the opposite side of your jaw or we can use “fake” bone types that act as a scaffolding for your own natural bone to grow in.